 Estate tax returns are filed on IRS Form 1041.
 The following scenarios may necessitate filing:

 - A successful businesswoman’s estate isn’t disbursed right away after her passing, and her assets continue generating income.
 Her estate’s total income each year is $700,000, which is well over the $600 exemption.
-Her executor will need to file a Form 1041 for her estate’s tax year, which begins when she passed away.
+Her executor will need to file Form 1041 for her estate’s tax year, which begins when she passed away.

 - One family has relatives in Canada, and a number of them are named in their will.
 After a tragic vehicle accident, both spouses pass away, distributing their small estate to their children, nieces, and nephews.
-Since many of their nieces and nephews aren’t residents of the United States, a Form 1041 needs to be filed.
+Since many of their nieces and nephews aren’t residents of the United States, Form 1041 needs to be filed.

 Other Needs for Filing Estate Tax Returns

 The above situations require a tax return, but even if there is no legal need to file, it may still be advisable to do so.
 For instance, if you pass but your spouse remains alive, you can have your lifetime gift tax exemption transferred to your surviving spouse.
-This transfer must be indicated on a Form 1041—otherwise, it doesn’t take effect.
+This transfer must be indicated on Form 1041—otherwise, it doesn’t take effect.

 In the process of estate planning, you need an attorney to make sure everything works properly.
 Hart David Carson LLP can provide you with the legal guidance you need when making estate plans.